 Prerna Chimni Mohapatra from Delhi pitches in, “Dilli Haat is an awesome place to visit.
-It’s got a lot of handicraft , shawls/ stoles , jewellery, bedcovers, pickles and lots more on sale not just from Delhi but from all over the country.
+It’s got a lot of handicrafts, shawls/ stoles, jewelry, bedcovers, pickles and lots more on sale not just from Delhi but from all over the country.
 All the states have their food stalls and the food is awesome; especially the momos.
 It’s spread out and winter is the perfect time to visit.
 You can chill there for the entire day at a nominal amount.
-It’s a very pocket friendly venue and the best part is they always have some exciting event or exhibition going on; so it’s a win-win all the way round.”
+It’s a very pocket-friendly venue and the best part is they always have some exciting event or exhibition going on; so it’s a win-win all the way around.”

 Stunning historical monuments in Delhi